-- pinning electrode at least every 300 mm where it is installed in concrete trench work or over concrete plinths; - laying electrode in conductive concrete or similar materials.

-Earthing conductors located in pre-formed concrete trenches (or similar) containing power and/or multicore cables should be fixed to the walls near the top (e.g. 100mm from the top).
-Where possible they should be concealed or otherwise protected against theft.
+- pinning electrode at least every 300 mm where it is installed in concrete trench work or over concrete plinths; - laying electrode in conductive concrete or similar materials. - 1260 Earthing conductors located in pre-formed concrete trenches (or similar) containing power - and/or multicore cables should be fixed to the walls near the top (e.g. 100mm from the top). - 1262 Where possible they should be concealed or otherwise protected against theft.

-1188 6.2 Jointing Conductors and Equipment Connections
+1263 6.2 Jointing Conductors and Equipment Connections

-1189 6.2.1 General
+1264 6.2.1 General

-1190 Exothermic welded, brazed and compression type joints are acceptable above and below 1191 ground.
+- 1265 Exothermic welded, brazed and compression type joints are acceptable above and below - 1266 ground.

-Bolted joints are only permissible above ground.
-For replacement work following theft this may not be initially practical but any temporary bolted underground joints must be replaced to make the repairs permanent.

-For connections made to equipment welded joints may be possible, but in the majority of cases, bolted joints will be necessary.
-The provision of bolted earth connections on equipment needs special consideration to achieve a low resistance arrangement which can withstand the maximum earth fault current without deterioration.
-Purpose designed connections should preferably be provided by the equipment manufacturer.

-Bolted connections should preferably be of the double bolt / double hole lug fixing type, however this generally requires drillings to be provided at the equipment procurement stage.
-Where single bolt / single hole lug fixings are provided the application of a washer and second (lock) nut provides extra security.

-1204 With aluminium conductors in particular surface preparation is critical to achieving 1205 connections with ongoing low resistance.

-Nuts, bolts and washers are to be of high tensile stainless steel or galvanised steel, exceptfor transition washers used for joining dissimilar metals.
+- 1267 Bolted joints are only permissible above ground.
+For replacement work following theft this - 1268 may not be initially practical but any temporary bolted underground joints must be replaced to - 1269 make the repairs permanent. - 1270 For connections made to equipment welded joints may be possible, but in the majority of - 1271 cases, bolted joints will be necessary.
+The provision of bolted earth connections on - 1272 equipment needs special consideration to achieve a low resistance arrangement which can - 1273 withstand the maximum earth fault current without deterioration.
+Purpose designed - 1274 connections should preferably be provided by the equipment manufacturer. - 1275 Bolted connections should preferably be of the double bolt / double hole lug fixing type, - 1276 however this generally requires drillings to be provided at the equipment procurement stage. - 1277 Where single bolt / single hole lug fixings are provided the application of a washer and - 1278 second (lock) nut provides extra security. - 1279 With aluminium conductors in particular surface preparation is critical to achieving - 1280 connections with ongoing low resistance. - Nuts, bolts and washers are to be of high tensile stainless steel or galvanised steel, except - 1282 for transition washers used for joining dissimilar metals.

-1208 6.2.2 Transition washers
+1283 6.2.2 Transition washers

-A transition washer may be used to minimise corrosion when joining dissimilar metals with a bolted connection.
-Transition washers designed for copper-aluminium joints shall be surface penetrating, grease protected washers manufactured from corrosion resistant copper alloy to BS2874 (grade CZ121).
-They are designed to provide a stable corrosion resistant interface between aluminium and copper or tinned copper, and are usually provided as a pack including appropriate matched nuts, bolts and washers.

-1215 Different transition washers may be required for connections from copper to galvanised 1216 metal.

-1217 Transition washers tend not to be widely used for connections between aluminium and zinc 1218 coated (galvanised) steel, because zinc and aluminium are very close in the galvanic series.
-1219 Such connections are likely to corrode however once the zinc coating has been lost, and 1220 therefore precautions should be taken to exclude moisture by use of an appropriate grease 1221 or paint applied after the joint is made.

-1222 All bolted joints should be painted with two coats of bitumen paint, where practicable, as an 1223 aid to preventing corrosion.
+- 1284 A transition washer may be used to minimise corrosion when joining dissimilar metals with a - 1285 bolted connection.
+Transition washers designed for copper-aluminium joints shall be surface - 1286 penetrating, grease protected washers manufactured from corrosion resistant copper alloy to - 1287 BS2874 (grade CZ121).
+They are designed to provide a stable corrosion resistant interface - 1288 between aluminium and copper or tinned copper, and are usually provided as a pack - including appropriate matched nuts, bolts and washers. - 1290 Different transition washers may be required for connections from copper to galvanised - 1291 metal. - 1292 Transition washers tend not to be widely used for connections between aluminium and zinc - 1293 coated (galvanised) steel, because zinc and aluminium are very close in the galvanic series. - 1294 Such connections are likely to corrode however once the zinc coating has been lost, and - therefore precautions should be taken to exclude moisture by use of an appropriate grease - or paint applied after the joint is made. - 1297 All bolted joints should be painted with two coats of bitumen paint, where practicable, as an - 1298 aid to preventing corrosion.

-1224 6.2.3 Copper to Copper Connections
+1299 6.2.3 Copper to Copper Connections

-1225 Tape to tape connections must be brazed or exothermically welded.

-1226 Stranded to stranded connections must be exothermically welded or joined using 1227 compression joints.

-Stranded to tape connections must be exothermically welded or a lug must be compressed onto the stranded conductor, which for underground use is bolted and then brazed or welded onto the copper tape.
-For above ground purposes, the lug may be bolted to the tape but should preferably have a double bolt fitting.

-1232 Soft soldered joints (e.g. lead-tin or lead free solder) shall not be used.
+- 1300 Tape to tape connections must be brazed or exothermically welded. - 1301 Stranded to stranded connections must be exothermically welded or joined using - 1302 compression joints. - 1303 Stranded to tape connections must be exothermically welded or a lug must be compressed - 1304 onto the stranded conductor, which for underground use is bolted and then brazed or welded - 1305 onto the copper tape.
+For above ground purposes, the lug may be bolted to the tape but - 1306 should preferably have a double bolt fitting. - 1307 Soft soldered joints (e.g. lead-tin or lead free solder) shall not be used.

-1233 6.2.4 Copper to Earth Rods
+1308 6.2.4 Copper to Earth Rods